 - and, if at all possible, generate alternative sources of income.

 Fortunately, what is good for private landholders is also generally good for their communities and our country.
 Trees on farms can help improve the water quality in our streams, enhance and connect wildlife habitats, capture and store carbon dioxide, reduce the need to harvest our public native forests, and provide regional business and employment opportunities.

 OAN sees the strategic placement and management of trees and forests on farms and rural properties as an important part of the infrastructure that underpins the economic, environmental and social values of our agricultural landscapes.

 The role of the group is to help our members design and implement projects that will achieve the range of benefits they are looking for.

-Our more than 20 years' experience shows that our approach leads to landscape change - change that is driven by, and reflects, the diverse needs and aspirations of those living within our rural communities.
+Our more than 30 years' experience shows that this approach leads to landscape change - change that is driven by, and reflects, the diverse needs and aspirations of those living within our rural communities.

 If you think growing trees and shrubs might enhance your property then OAN is the group for you!

 Details and call for expressions of interest coming soon.